swig-fortran/flibcpp/doc/modules/chrono.rst

 Chrono
 ******

-TODO: Time calculations and timers.
+Time calculations and timers are not yet implemented.

 .. ############################################################################
 .. end of doc/modules/chrono.rst